rajlaxmi15/projectdocumentation/README.md

 # 1. How To Install React.js On Windows?

 ### Step 1: Install Node.js And npm
+### Step 1: Install Node.js And npm

-Start by installing the Node.js installer for windows.
-Visit the official Node.js website and download the LTS version.
-Once the Installer is downloaded, run it, and follow the prompts, ensuring you don’t change any default settings.
+Start by installing the Node.js installer for Windows.
+Visit the [Node.js official website](https://nodejs.org/) and download the LTS version.
+Once the installer is downloaded, run it, and follow the prompts, ensuring you don’t change any default settings.
 Click “Next” until the installation is complete.
 ![Npm](https://github.com/user-attachments/assets/8fdafbc8-4499-4ebc-bd4d-17189d8803d1)